mongodb/docs/source/includes/import/security-lm-from-com.rst

-|service| doesn't migrate any user or role data to the target cluster.
+|service| doesn't migrate any user or role data to the destination {+cluster+}.

-If the source cluster enforced authentication, before you migrate you must re-create the appropriate authentication mechanism used by your applications on the target |service| cluster.
+If the source {+cluster+} enforced authentication, before you migrate you must re-create the appropriate authentication mechanism used by your applications on the destination |service| {+cluster+}.
 The following table lists authentication mechanisms and how to configure them in |service|.

 .. list-table::
    :widths: 30 70